zzhang82/web422/notes/intro-web-services.md

 * Visual Studio Code
 * Unix-like (macOS or Linux) development and execution environment

-Each web service that you create will be treated as a *separate and distinct* program.
+Each web service that you create will be treated as a *separate and distinct* program, and not bundled in with the front end client (browser) app that you may be working on.
 It will be concerned only with listening then responding to requests that come in.

 During development, you will use an *HTTP inspector* app, like [Postman](https://www.getpostman.com/), to create and send requests to a web service.